marcelboldt/EXASockets/README.md

 - Connect & Disconnect
 - Sending a query
-- Fetching a result set
+- Fetching & closing a result set
+- Writing into DB via prepared insert statement

 The result set is stored in an exaResultSet that stores data column-wise in C++ std::vectors of an appropriate data type, depending on the column data type.
 However, the data type mapping is not yet perfect and